 What if you don’t know anyone from another country?

 Culture isn’t limited to people from other countries.
 Every family has their own culture.
-Every city, neighborhood, church, school, community, etc has their own culture.
+Every city, neighborhood, church, school and community has their own culture.

 You don’t have to cross seas to find someone who views life differently than you do.
 You can probably just cross the street.

 Your goal is to begin a relationship with someone who views the world slightly differently than you do.

 I know what you are thinking.
 There is a reason I avoid that person.
 He or she is weird, crazy, dangerous, mean, etc. That may be true.
 Or it may be your cultural lens talking.

 Why do you have these views or ideas about this specific person?
 What actions or instances have informed these views?
-Or is it just due to lack of knowledge and false messages from the media?
+Or is it due to lack of knowledge and false messages from the media?

 If you are avoiding a person because they interact with others in a way you would not, that is probably not an actual danger.
-That is lack of cultural understand.
+That is lack of cultural understanding.